-Since our model features a single consumable good and a cost to transporting this good between countries, it shares elements with classic models of international finance such as Dumas (1992).
-In these models exchange rates, which are driven by shocks to capital productivities in the (ex ante symmetric) countries, vary in a region where no trade occurs due to the proportional trade cost.
+Since our model features a single consumable good and a cost to transporting this good between countries it shares some elements with the classic models of international finance such as Dumas (1992).
+In these models exchange rates, driven by shocks to capital productivities in the (ex ante symmetric) countries, vary in a region where no trade occurs due to the proportional trade cost.
 The less productive country (importing the good) has a higher interest rate and its currency earns a positive risk premium, but the bulk of the interest rate differential is driven by the expected currency depreciation while the risk premium is generally small and behaves highly nonlinearly.
-Indeed, Hollifield and Uppal (1997) show that a model of this class cannot satisfy the Fama (1984) condition that the volatility of the currency risk premium must be larger than the volatility of expected currency depreciation, which is necessary to reproduce the forward premium puzzle.
+In fact Hollifield and Uppal (1997) show that a model of this class cannot satisfy the Fama (1984) condition that the volatility of the currency risk premium must be larger than the volatility of expected currency depreciation, which is necessary to reproduce the forward premium puzzle.
 This condition is satisfied trivially in our model since the real exchange rate has zero drift, and consequently the risk premium accounts for the entirety of the instantaneous interest rate differential.

 The contrast with the Dumas (1992) model also highlights the importance of our formulation of trade costs.
-The classic iceberg cost approach, where a constant proportion of exports is lost, implies a no-trade region within which real exchange rates vary (reflecting the fluctuations in the relative marginal utilities of the two countries); outside of this region the exchange rate is constant since once it becomes optimal to ship (finished) goods from the producer to the consumer country, the marginal utilities are proportional to each other.
-This is clearly counterfactual since empirically both exports and exchange rates vary in the presence of trade, even at relatively high frequencies (even for pegged currencies real exchange rates vary due to inflation).
-The latter is captured by our specification where the iceberg rate starts at zero and increases with the amount of exports.
-While the specific functional form of the trade cost function $\tau$ that we use is of no particular importance, one could imagine more general formulations, such as a linear function with a non-zero intercept, capturing some fixed costs of exports.
+The classic iceberg cost approach, where a constant proportion of exports is lost, implies a no-trade region within which the real exchange rates vary (reflecting the fluctuations in the relative marginal utilities of the two countries), outside of this region the exchange rate is constant since once it becomes optimal to ship (finished) goods from the producer to the consumer country and the marginal utilities are proportional to each other.
+This is clearly counterfactual since empirically both exports and exchange rates vary in the presence of trade, even at relatively high frequencies (even for pegged currencies real exchange rate starts at zero and then increases with the amount of exports.
+While the specific functional form of the trade cost function τ that we use is of no particular importance, one could imagine more general formulations, such a linear function with a non-zero intercept, capturing some fixed costs of exports.
 This would combine a no-trade region with a region of increasingly costly trade, so that the real exchange rates are never constant.
-We leave such extensions to future work.
+We leave such extensions for future work.

-II.
-General Model
+2 General Model

 We start with a complete setup where two countries can produce both goods.
-Countries are indexed by j and goods by $i \in \{c, f\}$ .
-Each country has a commodity-producing sector and a final-good-producing sector that share a country-specific labor supply normalized to one: $l{jc} + l{jf} = 1$ .
-Productivity is both sector- and country-specific, that is, $z{ji} > 0$ , for all i, j.
-Intra-country wages paid in each sector are linked by the commodity price, $p_j$ , the price of the commodity in units of the final good:
+Countries are indexed by j and goods by $i \in \{c, f\}$.
+Each country has a commodity-producing and a final-good-producing sector that share a country-specific labor supply normalized to one: $l{jc} + l{jf} = 1$.
+Productivity is both sector- and country-specific: $z{ji} > 0$, for each i, j.
+Intracountry wages paid in each sector are linked by the commodity price, p_j , the price of the commodity in units of the final good:

-$$w{jc}p_j = w{jf}.
-(IA1)$$
+$$w{jc}p_j = w{jf}.\tag{A-1}$$